Biologics for Nasal Polyps NYC | Norelle Health

 Overview

-This page explains what biologics target, who may be considered, and how they compare with surgery, so you can have an informed discussion.
-It does not recommend a specific brand and does not make cost or coverage promises; treatment decisions and any insurance authorization are handled individually.
+Biologics can reduce inflammation and polyp burden for selected patients with severe chronic rhinosinusitis with nasal polyps.
+The decision is not simply injection or surgery: it should consider disease severity, asthma or aspirin-exacerbated respiratory disease, prior operations, smell loss, medication burden, response goals, monitoring, and long-term access.
+This page explains what biologics target, who may be considered, and how they compare with other options so you can have an informed discussion.
+It does not recommend a specific brand and does not make cost or coverage promises.

 02